NDietrich/CyberChef-for-Splunk/src/cyberchef/README.md

 Y29tcHV0ZXIgc2F5cyBubw==    | computer says no
 ```

 This App is released under the GPL v3 license.
 Please see the [LICENSE](./LICENSE-GPL_v3) file.
 CyberChef is released under the [Apache 2.0 License](./LICENSE-Apache_v2.0) and is covered by [Crown Copyright](https://www.nationalarchives.gov.uk/information-management/re-using-public-sector-information/copyright-and-re-use/crown-copyright/).
-This App has no affiliation with CyberChef or GCHQ, it merely leverages their open-source software.
+This App has no affiliation with CyberChef or GCHQ, it merely implements their open-source software.

 # Installing This App
 You should install this App on all your Splunk Indexers and Search Heads (there is no benefit or harm to installing it on any forwarders).
 A reboot of Splunk is required after installation.
 No configuration is required to use this App after installation.